Exercise 15: Reading Files

-- Get rid of the part from lines 10-15 where you use raw_input and try the script then.
+- Get rid of the lines 10-15 where you use raw_input and the script again.

 - Use only raw_input and try the script that way.
-Think of why one way of getting the filename would be better than another.
+Why is one way of getting the filename would be better than another?

 - Start python to start the Python shell, and use open from the prompt just like in this program.
-Notice how you can open files and run read on them right there?
+Notice how you can open files and run read on them from within python?

-- Have your script also do a close() on the txt and txt_again variables.
+- Have your script also call close() on the txt and txt_again variables.
 It's important to close files when you are done with them.

 Common Student Questions

 - Does txt = open(filename) return the contents of the file?

 - No, it doesn't.
 It actually makes something called a "file object."
 You can think of a file like an old tape drive that you saw on mainframe computers in the 1950s, or even like a DVD player from today.
 You can move around inside them, and then "read" them, but the DVD player is not the DVD the same way the file object is not the file's contents.